TatheerZahara/digital-CV/Readme.md

 # Introduction
 Hello, I am a Computer Science grad student at The Pennsylvania State University (GO NITTANY LIONS!).
 Previosuly, I was at National University of Sciences and Technology (NUST-Pakistan).
-I completed my Bachelors in Computer Science there.
+I completed my Bachelors in Computer Science there, and moved to the US immediately.
 Moving to a completely new country exposes you to a ton of challenges and difficulties, but I couldn't be more grateful for the opportunities I get everyday.

+## What am I doing currently?
+1. Learning how to cook (One of the most difficult things I have ever done, haha).
+2. Working with Dr. Syed Rafiul Hussain on **5G** Technologies.
+We would potentially work on addressing access control issues.
+3. Developing a **Thread Migrator** for my **Operating Systems** course.
+[Technologies: C/C++]

+## Technical Experience

+* **Research Assistant** @ Deep Learning Lab <br>
+Improved **Deep SVDD** [framework by Lukas Ruff] for **anomaly detection** using One Class Classification. <br>
+Modified the pre-training and post-training of autoencoders for better results in benchmark anomaly datasets **[CIFAR, MNIST, FMNIST]**. <br>
+Introduced a novel **three prong technique** for detecting outliers in various datasets.
+[Technologies: Python; pytorch]

 ## Education

-1. PSU
-2. NUST

-## Technical Experience
+**The Pennsylvania State University**
+Fall'21

+**National University of Sciences and Technology**
+CGPA: **3.58**/4.00        Graduated: 2021

 - Waah
 - Naaah